U.S. Route 93 in Arizona: Route's creation and failed quest for the border

 Until 1992, US 93 ended a short distance north of Wickenburg, Arizona at a junction with U.S. Route 89.
 When US 89 was decommissioned in the area, the US 93 designation was carried on into Wickenburg.

-Between 2006 and 2012, several widening projects were completed on the section between Wickenburg and Interstate 40.

-New bypass bridge

-US 93 (with US 60 to the southeast of Wickenburg) is the shortest route between the fast-growing cities of Las Vegas and Phoenix, two of the largest cities in the Southwest (and is an officially designated portion of the CANAMEX Corridor).
-Upgrades of US 60 and US 93 to four-lane freeway status are scheduled between Las Vegas and Phoenix; as of 2019, most sections north of the Santa Maria River are already at four-lane expressway status (with some of the newest portions presumably built to Interstate standards) with construction ongoing.
-This routing is part of Interstate 11 (I-11) which is connected with Interstate 215 (I-215), Interstate 515 (I-515), U.S. Route 95 (US 95) and State Route 564 (former SR 146) at the Henderson Spaghetti Bowl (also known as the "Hender-Bender") interchange in Henderson, Nevada and will connect Interstate 10 in Tonopah.
+Mike O'Callaghan–Pat Tillman Memorial Bridge

-A segment of this new highway consists of a new route across the Colorado River called the Hoover Dam Bypass.
+In 2005, construction started on a new route across the Colorado River called the Hoover Dam Bypass.
 The new crossing is the Mike O'Callaghan–Pat Tillman Memorial Bridge, the first so-called concrete-steel composite arch bridge built in the United States.
 The bridge is 1900 ft with a 1080 ft main span.
 The roadway is 840 ft above the Colorado River.
+It opened to traffic in 2010.

 The bypass replaced the old section of US 93 that approached and crossed directly over Hoover Dam, which was inadequate by modern standards because there was one narrow lane in each direction, including several hairpin turns, many dangerous curves, and poor sight distances.
 Also, in the wake of the September 11, 2001 attacks, truck traffic over the Hoover Dam had been diverted south to a river crossing near Laughlin, Nevada via State Route 68, State Route 163 in Nevada and US 95, to safeguard the dam from hazardous spills or explosions.

+21st-century improvements

+Starting in 2006, several widening projects were completed on the section between Wickenburg and Interstate 40, with the ultimate goal of improving the entire route to a four-lane divided highway.

+In 2010, the "Interim Wickenburg Bypass" was completed, re-aligning US-93 to the east of the downtown, and constructing two roundabouts and a bridge to relieve congestion in the area.
+In 2024, an additional four roundabouts in the town were constructed, extending the so-called bypass north.

+In 2024, construction started on a direct system interchange with I-40 in Western Kingman to eliminate the current bottleneck at Beale Street.
+It is expected to be finished in 2027.